-After more than two years of hardships under Phoenix, our members continue to show up to work every day and deliver the services Canadians depend on.
+After more than three years of hardships under Phoenix, our members continue to show up to work every day and deliver the services Canadians depend on.
 PSAC expects this government to negotiate a collective agreement that recognizes the value of their work and their dedication to Canadians.

 The following is a summary of the major demands put forward at the common issues bargaining table, which are proposals that encompass the needs of all federal public service workers employed by the Treasury Board.

 To prevent another tragedy like Phoenix from ever happening again, PSAC is demanding greater consultation with the union before any technological changes are put in place affecting members.

 Employees are to be paid on time, and daily interest is to be paid to employees who do not receive their proper pay, based on the Bank of Canada’s daily compounded interest rate.

 No repayments of overpayments are to be made until all the employee’s pay issues have been resolved.
 Moreover, the repayment schedule will not exceed 10% of the employee’s net pay unless the employee opts for a larger amount.

 Rules around salary and benefit advances, and language providing for accountant and financial management counselling for employees negatively impacted by Phoenix.

 PSAC will fight to end the over-use of temporary staffing agencies and ensure that temporary workers have protections under their collective agreements.